I made this pet bed for my own dog, and he adored it! I'm happy to share the instructions for this fun and easy DIY project.

 Fast and Easy DIY Pet Bed for Dogs and Cats

-I was lucky enough to pick up two small puppy fleece blankets (the perfect size for my 6-pound pooch) at the dollar store for a buck a piece, and I had a bag of polyester filling hiding in the corner of my closet for a total cost of $2.24.
+For the bed pictured below, I was lucky enough to pick up two small fleece blankets made for puppies (the perfect size for my 6-pound pooch) at the dollar store for a buck each, and I had a bag of polyester filling hiding in the corner of my closet.
+The total cost was $2.24.

 - Fleece material

 - Polyester stuffing (or you can use old t-shirts or towels)

 Step-by-Step Instructions for Making a No-Sew Pet Bed

 In just seven simple steps, you'll have a homemade bed for your pet.